-Enfortumab vedotin (ASG-22ME) is an antibody-drug conjugate (ADC) composed of an anti-Nectin-4 monoclonal antibody attached to our synthetic cell-killing agent, monomethyl auristatin E (MMAE), a microtubule-disrupting agent, using our proprietary linker technology.
+Enfortumab vedotin is an antibody-drug conjugate (ADC) composed of an anti-Nectin-4 monoclonal antibody attached to our synthetic cell-killing agent, monomethyl auristatin E (MMAE), a microtubule-disrupting agent, using our proprietary linker technology.
 Enfortumab vedotin is the first agent to target Nectin-4, which is expressed on many solid tumors, with especially uniform expression on bladder cancers.
-Preclinical data demonstrate that enfortumab vedotin effectively binds to target cells, internalizes and induces cell-killing activity.
+Preclinical studies showed that enfortumab vedotin effectively binds to target cells, internalizes and induces cell-killing activity.
 We are co-developing enfortumab vedotin with Astellas.

 Our ADC technology combines the specificity of monoclonal antibodies, innovative linker systems, and the cell killing power of potent cytotoxic agents to treat cancer.
 Using our proprietary industry-leading technology, we are able to optimize each ADC to potentially improve outcomes for patients.